 You will have to check your e-mail at least once a week, preferably daily.
 I will use your e-mail (given to me by the registrar's office) to make announcements.
-If that is not your preferred address, write me an e-mail letting me know ASAP.
+(If that is not your preferred address, please make sure to forward your university e-mail to it!)
 I will assume that any message that I sent via e-mail will be read in a week or less, and it will be considered an official communication.